Paul Gauguin: France 1885–1886

-Gauguin returned to Paris in June 1885, accompanied by his six-year-old son Clovis.
+After a brief period in Italy, spent in the small towns of San Salvo and Ururi, Gauguin returned to Paris in June 1885, accompanied by his six-year-old son Clovis.
 The other children remained with Mette in Copenhagen, where they had the support of family and friends while Mette herself was able to get work as a translator and French teacher.
 Gauguin initially found it difficult to re-enter the art world in Paris and spent his first winter back in real poverty, obliged to take a series of menial jobs.
 Clovis eventually fell ill and was sent to a boarding school, Gauguin's sister Marie providing the funds.
 During this first year, Gauguin produced very little art.
 He exhibited 19 paintings and a wood relief at the eighth (and last) Impressionist exhibition in May 1886.

 Most of these paintings were earlier work from Rouen or Copenhagen and there was nothing really novel in the few new ones, although his Baigneuses à Dieppe ("Women Bathing") introduced what was to become a recurring motif, the woman in the waves.
 Nevertheless, Félix Bracquemond did purchase one of his paintings.
 This exhibition also established Georges Seurat as leader of the avant-garde movement in Paris.
 Gauguin contemptuously rejected Seurat's Neo-Impressionist Pointillist technique and later in the year broke decisively with Pissarro, who from that point on was rather antagonistic towards Gauguin.

 Gauguin spent the summer of 1886 in the artist's colony of Pont-Aven in Brittany.
 He was attracted in the first place because it was cheap to live there.
 However, he found himself an unexpected success with the young art students who flocked there in the summer.
 His naturally pugilistic temperament (he was both an accomplished boxer and fencer) was no impediment in the socially relaxed seaside resort.
 He was remembered during that period as much for his outlandish appearance as for his art.
 Amongst these new associates was Charles Laval, who would accompany Gauguin the following year to Panama and Martinique.